-Dearborn Police investigate report of assault on transgender woman
+Dearborn cops investigate assault of transgender woman

 Dearborn Police are investigating an alleged attack of a transgender person at a bar, officials said Thursday.